Vegetarian's Japan Guide

 Before you set your feet on Amanohashidate, check out two of the popular photo spots in the area.
 You can get to them by exiting Chionji Temple through the side gate facing the sea.

-In the past, along the waterway, the Chienowa stone lantern was originally installed to ensure the safe sailing of the ships around to the shore.
+In the past, along the waterway, the Chienowa stone lantern was originally installed to ensure the safe sailing of the ships around the shore.

 Click HERE to return to a list of attractions in Amanohashidate.